Jean-Claude Sensemat: 1970 to 2001

+2002 to 2024

 In 2002, he transferred the LIP brand international license to the Gersoise company MGH of Lectoure.
 That same year, he was named Honorary Consul of the Republic of Albania for thirty-three French departments.
 He conducted his business from his company based in Toulouse.

 In 2007, he immigrated to Canada with his family.
-He was received by the Canadian government as a Business Immigrant (Investor).
-In Montreal he founded Gestion Geneen Inc., a business and wealth management company.
+He founded a financial and real estate management company, Gestion Geneen Inc., in Montreal.
+He established a financial trust and traded his securities on the New York and Toronto stock exchanges.
+He created a real estate portfolio in Montreal, managed by his company.

 In 2013, he created the Editions Duroi in Quebec, Canada.

-In 2016, the French businessman, Canadian citizen since 2015, sells the LIP brand to its licensee Jean-Luc Bernerd, President of JLB Brand.
+In 2016, the French businessman, Canadian citizen since 2015, sells the LIP brand to its licensee.

 In Canada, together with Gestion Geneen Inc., Family Office of the Sensemat family, he develops and manages his luxury condominium portfolio and trades his financial assets on the Wall Street Stock Exchange and the Toronto TSX.

+In 2018, he acquired stakes in a luxury business center (1188 Union) in downtown Montreal.
+He purchased offices there, where he established the headquarters of his company, Gestion Geneen Inc.

+In 2023, he released his sixth book: Sensemat–The Pioneer (published by Editions Duroi), in which he recounts his professional travels since 1975 between India, Taiwan, China, Vietnam, and the former Soviet bloc countries, all the way to Albania under the regime of Enver Hoxha, where he becomes Consul in 2002.

+In 2024, he worked on adapting his book Sensemat – The Pioneer for the screen with the use of artificial intelligence.

+Family

+Jean-Claude Sensemat’s first marriage was to Sompong Valklayong (1955–2011).

+Together, they had a son, Laurent Sensemat, born in 1985, who later became his collaborator at Gestion Geneen Inc. in Canada.

+Laurent died in a car accident in June 2024.

+In 1999, Jean-Claude Sensemat married Martine Maryvonne Rzépécki.